-Situated on Pincio Hill in Rome, the Borghese Gallery is housed in the stunning 17th century Villa Borghese.
-The museum offers to its visitors a very important collection of art works by Bernini, Caravaggio, Raphael and Canova to name a few.
-Its amazing masterpieces contributed to make the Borghese Gallery renowned all over Europe.
+Situated on Pincio Hill in Rome, the Borghese Gallery is housed in the stunning 17th-century Villa Borghese.
+The museum offers its visitors a very important collection of artworks by Bernini, Caravaggio, Raphael and Canova, to name a few.
+Its amazing masterpieces contributed to making the Borghese Gallery renowned all over Europe.

-- Standard tickets for the Borghese Gallery costs 13€ (+2€ for the obligatory reservation).
+- Standard tickets for the Borghese Gallery cost 13€ (+2€ online booking fee).

 *Discounted price applies for citizens of the EU, Iceland, Switzerland, Norway, Liechtenstein, aged between 18 and 25 years old and regular teachers in state schools.

-- Admission for the Borghese Gallery is free of charge on the first Sunday of every month.
+- Admission to the Borghese Gallery is free of charge on the first Sunday of every month.